-The curl up is the most scientific test of abdominal muscle strength that you can do at home.
-Since this test is based in research, you will be able to compare your results to your age group.
+While you may find a number of abdominal muscle strength tests in exercise and fitness books, the curl up is the most reliable and valid test of the abdominals that you can perform at home.
+Since the curl up is based in research, you will be able to compare your results to your peers by age group and gender.

 Research for the Curl Up Test is out of Canada (1).
 At this point, there has been analysis, but no update to the Curl Up Test.
 There is, however, a classical abdominal strength test you can try at home.
 This test was devised by Florence Kendall, a pioneer and leader in physical therapy muscle testing.

 Lie flat on your back with your legs straight and arms at your sides.

 1) Slowly curl your spine off the floor, reaching your arms out in front of you, until you are in a full seated position with your legs flat on the floor.
 (This movement is called a Roll Up in Pilates) Was this easy?
 Proceed to #2

 2) Curl up the same way, but with your arms folded across your chest.

 Try #3 if this move was also easy.

 3) Fold your arms behind your head and curl up.